gokuu/jasper-command-line/README.md

 --data-file /path/to/file  The .xml file to load the data from --param key=value          Adds the parameter with name key with the value value
                            (can be defined multiple times)

+Digital signature options:
+--sign-key-file /path/to/file  The location of the PKCS12 file to
+                               digitally sign the PDF with --sign-password password       The password for the PKCS12 file --sign-location location       The location of the signature --sign-reason reason           The reason for signing the PDF
 ```
 ## LICENSE